Work Related LearningCareers Education, Information, Advice & Guidance

 Students will have access throughout the year to different employers and organisations who will talk to them about career and volunteering opportunities.

-Students gain access to the following packages
+Students can gain access to the following packages and careers websites

 - Skills Explorer